hockeybuggy/hockeybuggy.com/_drafts/2014-09-02-misc_7VBiYkyD.md

 [Thoughtbot][THOUGHTBOT] has an awesome solution to this in [their dotfiles][TAT].
 This script either creates or attaches to a Tmux session with the same name as the working directory.
-Meaning that creating a sensiable named session is as easy as navigating to the root directory of a project and typing `tat`.
+Meaning that creating a sensible named session is as easy as navigating to the root directory of a project and typing `tat`.
 Meaning that creating a new session to edit my dotfiles is as easy as:

     > z dot
     > tat